TABLE OF CONTENTS

 12.41.
 Own Territory – The area of the field between Midfield and the End Zone away from which a team’s Offense drives.

 12.42.
 Pass – A Pass is an act by a Player of directing the ball to a teammate in the air.

 12.43.
 Play Clock – The Time Keeper will manage The Play Clock.
-Once the Officials put the ball in play and start the Play Clock, the Offensive team will have 25 seconds to snap the 29 ball or they will be guilty of Delay of Game.
-Ideally, the Play Clock will be visible behind each End Zone.
+Once the Officials put the ball in play and start the Play Clock, the Offensive team will have 25 seconds to snap the ball or they will be guilty of Delay of Game.
+Ideally, the Play Clock will be visible on both sidelines.